Home

 Becoming more environmentally conscious for most of us now involves water saving strategies that we may not have considered in the past.
 Many of us now have water efficient shower heads and time our showers.

-Saving water, like any resource, can happen at a number of levels depending on both our budget and desire to change our habits.
-In our lives water use is generally split between the home and the garden and each have opportunities for reducing our water consumption.
+Saving water, like any resource we use, can happen at a number of levels depending on both our budget and desire to change our habits.
+In our everyday lives, water use is generally split between the home and the garden and each have opportunities for reducing our water consumption.

 • collecting rainwater- water tanks

-• use of grey water- including the treatment and storage of grey water
+• use of grey water- which can include the treatment and storage of grey water

 • waterless / composting toilets